What is the K-1 fiancé (e) visa?

 After being admitted to the U.S. on a K-1 nonimmigrant visa, your fiancé(e) may immediately apply for work authorization and must receive it prior to beginning any work.
 S/he may also apply for work authorization together with the Green Card application.

-Can my fiancé(e) get a K1 visa if s/he have had some criminal problems in his/her home country?
+Can my fiancé(e) get a K1 visa if s/he has had some criminal problems in his/her home country?

 What if I, US citizen, have a criminal record?